How to Switch Payroll Providers in 6 Steps

 Step 6: Officially Cut Ties With Your Old Payroll Provider

-Once you have made all the proper transfers and alerted your employees, you can cut ties with your old provider.
+Once you have made all the proper payroll transfers and alerted your employees, you can cut ties with your old provider.
 Send them a written notice by mail or email.

 If you’ve not already done so, be sure to: